axiell/imu-api-dotnet/README.md

 For example:

+1.
-1. Select multimedia resolutions with a width greater that 300 pixels:
+    Select multimedia resolutions with a width greater that 300 pixels:

 ```
 resolutions(width > 300)
 ```

+1.
-1. Select the single multimedia resource with a width closest to 600:
+    Select the single multimedia resource with a width closest to 600:

 ```
 resources(width @ 600)
 ```

+1.
-1. Select the thumbnail resource:
+    Select the thumbnail resource:

 ```
 resources(kind == thumbnail)
 ```

+1.
-1. Specify multiple filters to select the single multimedia resource with a width and height closest to 600:
+    Specify multiple filters to select the single multimedia resource with a width and height closest to 600:

 ```
 resources(width @ 600, height @ 600)
 ```

-#### Example
+<h4 id="3-4-3-1-example">Example</h4>

 This example shows the retrieval of the multimedia title and resource information about the single multimedia file with a width closest to 300 for all multimedia images attached to a parties record: